 • Steam inhalation: Hot steam and gargling with salty and lukewarm water can provide relief from respiratory infection symptoms.
 It is one of the safest methods among all available options.

 COVID 19 PANDEMIC

 The novel coronavirus is wreaking havoc on humanity from the start of the year 2020.
 The Covid-19 starts as an upper respiratory infection and then develops into a more serious lower respiratory infection.
 Currently, there is no vaccine for this viral infection.
-Exercising social distancing and adopting cautious routine are the best options right now.
+Exercising social distancing and adopting cautious routines are the best options right now.

 The URIs are highly contagious and can spread very quickly among the population.
 There is no particular method to avoid getting a URI.
-However, the following preventative practices can significantly reduce your risk of contracting the upper respiratory infection:
+However, the following preventative practices can significantly reduce your risk of contracting an upper respiratory infection: